 Rice wine vinegar, also known as rice vinegar or simply ri-su in Japanese, is a type of mild vinegar made from fermented rice.
 It’s been used for centuries in various Asian cuisines, especially Japanese and Chinese cooking.
 Rice wine vinegar has a milder flavour than white vinegar and is most commonly used to make sushi rice, dressings, and marinades.

 Rice wine vinegar is made by fermenting steamed rice with koji (a type of mould used in fermentation).
 The resulting liquid is then left to mature for several months before being strained, pasteurized, and bottled.
-There are various varieties of rice wine vinegar available depending on the country of origin, but in general, they all contain the same basic ingredients.
+Various varieties of rice wine vinegar are available depending on the country of origin, but in general, they all contain the same basic ingredients.

 The main component of rice wine vinegar is acetic acid, which is responsible for its sour and tangy flavour.
 Other components include flavonoids such as quercetin and kaempferol (important antioxidants), lactic acid bacteria that aid digestion, trace amounts of essential vitamins and minerals, and amino acids that contribute to the fermentation process.
 Rice wine vinegar also contains small amounts of ethanol (alcohol) and citric acid.
 In some cases, sugar or other types of rice may be added for sweetness or additional flavour.